Choosing a newborn photographer is hard!

 I hope this helps- I should probably do a video that would be way quicker to watch than take the 6 minutes to read this, but for now… this is whatcha get!

-and you know this shameless plug is going to be thrown in now (um.. you ARE at my website lol)- if you’re looking for a newborn photographer local to the Seattle, Tacoma or Puyallup area- let’s chat!
-Simply click the button below to book your consultation with me.
+and you know this shameless plug is going to be thrown in now (um.. you ARE at my website lol)- if you’re looking for a newborn photographer local to the Seattle, Tacoma or Puyallup area- I’d be honored to discuss your dreams and wishes for a newborn session.

 Click HERE to book a consultation with me